Introduction

 Here's the answer:

-If the filter is multi-selectable, @FilterScope will contain multiple rows for that filter.
+If the filter is multi-selectable, @FilterScope will contain multiple rows for that Filter.

-In the SQL rule definition, we can select filter selections from @FilterScope, and pass them to stored procedures for further calculations.
+In the SQL Rule definition, we can select Filter selections from @FilterScope, and pass them to stored procedures for further calculations.

 DECLARE @ScenarioID TINYINT = (SELECT TOP 1 MemberID FROM @FilterScope WHERE Dimension = N'Scenario' AND Hierarchy = N'Scenario');